 Outreach Kit Rental Fees

-All trunks have a rental fee of $25 per week to support the purchase of new materials.
+All trunks have a rental fee of $35 per week to support the purchase of new materials.
 Scholarships are available, as this cost is not meant to prohibit schools with restricted budgets.
-All items are available for pick-up at MOR or can be shipped to your school (within the state of Montana).
+All items are available for pick-up at MOR or can be shipped to your school.
 You will be responsible for the cost of the return shipping back to MOR.
 Shipping rates vary depending on the weight of the item but are usually $25-$30.

 Reserving an Outreach Kit

 To make a reservation, please email firstname.lastname@example.org with the outreach kit name and week you would prefer for your rental.
-We will respond to your request in 3 - 5 business days.
+We will respond to your request in five business days.

 Explore light waves, prisms, energy, and the electromagnetic spectrum!
 Students can study light by building spectroscopes, conducting experiments, learning about telescopes, and investigating the mathematics behind light and other kinds of electromagnetic energy.
 Learn more.

 What is the moon made of, and how was it formed?
 Why do we see different kinds of moons throughout the year?
 What is a crater, and why are craters different sizes?
 This kit’s lessons and materials help students investigate these questions with skits, experiments, books, images, and demonstrations.
 Learn more.

 Also included in the kit is Blackfeet Skies: An Educational Guide Based on Blackfeet Sky Knowledge from Montana’s Office of Public Instruction.
 This educational guide can be used with Blackfeet astronomy videos.

 Investigate different scientific topics associated with space travel and the International Space Station!
 Lessons explore microgravity, human nutrition, energy reflection and absorption, and the different behaviors of living organisms in outer space.
 The kit includes many interactive and engaging activities designed to enhance students’ knowledge of technology, physics, and life science on Earth and in space.
 Learn more.